Validark/rbx-safe-types/README.md

+# How to use
+1. Drag the .d.ts files from this library's include folder to rbx-types' include folder.
+Overwrite the files in there, since they are the ones used by the transpiler and your project.
+2. Enjoy!

 # rbx-safe-types
 Generates a roblox.d.ts file from a combination of handwritten .d.ts files and generated data from Roblox's API dump.